widgetti/solara/solara/website/pages/docs/content/03-quickstart.md

     return main
 ```

 Yes, the above example is running live on the Solara documentation web server.
-If you change the slider the graph updates.
+If you change the slider the output updates.

 ## Run the script using Solara server